 Join us in supporting healing, mental health, and self care through the arts.
 For more information on our Free2BeMe art party and to print out a heart template, click here.

 At the end of the day, you are a human being with dignity and worth.
 No one can take that away from you.
-And no one has the right to threaten, intimidate, hurt, or bully you — in person, online, or anywhere else, during COVID-19 or at any other time.
+And no one has the right to threaten, intimidate, hurt, or bully you — in person, online, or anywhere else.

 We invite you to join more than 325,000 people in taking our pledge to stand up against bullying and end hate: